Sonic the Hedgehog (16-bit)

 The distinctive "ribbon, ring, and stars"-styled title screen used in the first Sonic the Hedgehog and subsequent installments was something of a theme in early Sega games.
 The Sonic version is based on the title screen from the 1988 Sega arcade game Wonder Boy III: Monster Lair, which bears similarities to that of the 1986 Sega arcade game Alex Kidd: The Lost Stars.

-The original release of the game used much simpler parallax scrolling, lacked moving clouds (Green Hill Zone) and rippling water (Labyrinth Zone), and featured an incorrect Level Select screen arrangement, among other minor differences.
-These effects and more were added in the later release, known as REV01.
-This version was released in multiple regions and has been confirmed found in US and EU as well as JP (where it seems to be the most common) and Korean regions.
-The much later "JP2" version found in Sonic Mega Collection, known as REVXB, was an officially hacked ROM which revised the spike damage to behave like later titles.
+Shortly after the original release of the game (known as REV00), SEGA reissued the game (REV01) with various enhancements, bug-fixes and general tweaks.
+REV01 added extra layers of scrolling to most parallax backgrounds where many had been flat before, added moving clouds (Green Hill Zone), rippling water (Labyrinth Zone), corrected the level select screen's arrangement, among other minor changes.
+Outside of JP (where it seems to be the most common), this version was released in multiple regions and has been confirmed to have been found in US, EU as well as Korean regions.
+The much later "JP2" version found in Sonic Mega Collection, known as REVXB, was an officially hacked ROM which revised the spike damage behavior to be like that of later titles.

 Hivebrain has documented the changes between the first version and the newer Japanese/Korean version, which is provided below: